mcealera/amazon-connect-workshop/README.md

 ### 4.4 Granting permissions for Lambda in Connect

 1. Log into the Amazon console.
-2. Navigate to Services > Connect.
+2. Navigate to Services > Amazon Connect.
 Select your Connect instance.
 3. Select Contact Flows
 4. Scroll down to the Lambda section and add the getCustomer function you just created.
 Make sure to click +Add Lambda Function!